PacMAN

 PacMAN monitoring activities were officially launched on the morning of 24.11 at 10 am (FJT, UTC+12).
 This launch was the first step to begin research activities at the harbor site as part of the project’s commitment to establishing a marine invasive species monitoring plan and a desktop decision support tool Read more…

-By Saara Suominen, 2 years1 year ago
+By Saara Suominen, 4 years3 years ago

 meetings